 What Type Of Grind Is Best For Cold Brew?

 Coarse grounds, without a doubt, is the best grind size for cold brew coffee grounds.
-If you want to try out one of my cold brew coffee speciality, then use whole beans and follow the pro tip above for making a double brewed full immersion cold brewed coffee.
+If you want to try out one of my cold brew coffee specialities, then use whole beans and follow the pro tip above for making a double brewed full immersion cold-brewed coffee.

 I strongly advise against buying pre-ground coffee as it is highly likely that they are ground to medium grind size unless you can request a specific grind size from your retailer.